-- i.
+i.
 Development shall be designed so as to sustain significant views that contribute to the character and appearance of the Conservation Area.
-These views include (but are not limited to) the "Important Views" shown in Plan D below, and applications shall include an assessment of the impact of the proposal on the positive qualities of such views, explaining the rationale of design choices used; - ii.
-Development shall: - a) respect historic plot boundaries, e.g. burgage plots; - b) be sited so as to respect relevant building-to-plot ratios; and - c) follow historic precedent as to traditional forms and grain of development; - iii.
+These views include (but are not limited to) the "Setting, Contextual and Townscape Views," shown in Plan D below, and applications shall include an assessment of the impact of the proposal on the positive qualities of such views, explaining the rationale of design choices used; Deleted: T

+Deleted: and

+Deleted: and the three Conservation Area appraisals ...

+Deleted: to

+Deleted: respond

+Deleted: and reflect the identity of local surroundings and materials

+- ii.
+Development proposals shall: - a) conserve and enhance their specific Character Zones as defined in the ONW CAA: - b) recognise the significance of the remaining burgage plot boundaries on Odiham High Street and avoid the amalgamation of burgage plots, alterations to their boundaries or development in the rear parts of these plots where it would erode the special characteristics of these historic features; - c) be sited so as to respect relevant building-to-plot ratios; and - d) follow historic precedent as to traditional forms and grain of development; - iii.
 Development shall reduce in scale from the main streets, following historic precedent and shall reflect the mix of single and two storey traditional buildings for variety and character; - iv.
-Existing open green space, including private gardens, should be protected from unsympathetic development where this would have an adverse impact on the spacious character of the existing site and the area; - v.
-Development in the High Street shall respect common building lines, long and narrow plot shapes, narrow openings and alleyways;
+Existing open green space, including private gardens and the spaces identified in the Conservation Area Appraisal, should be protected from unsympathetic development where this would have an adverse impact on the spacious character of the existing site and the area; - v.
+Development in the High Street shall respect common building lines, long and narrow plot shapes, narrow openings and alleyways; - vi.
+Development in the High Street shall respect its gentle curve and shall ensure that a wide mix of traditional shopfronts is retained; - vii.
+Development shall respect the significance of heritage assets in the Conservation Area street scene.
+Particular consideration shall be given to maintaining their role in framing, punctuating or terminating key views through, out of and into the village; - viii.
+The distinct setting that the Deer Park and Crown Field (also known as Close Meadow) provide to the Conservation Area and the important views that they afford from the village to the countryside, shall be respected and protected from unsympathetic development; - ix.
+Development that reduces public accessibility to any part of the Little Park, or reduces its open, rural character, should be resisted given the unique and strong contribution it makes to the special historic interest of the CA, its open rural character and appearance; - x.
+Development in The Bury shall respect the existing mix of scale of buildings surrounding The Bury and the strong sense of enclosure that adjoining buildings provide to the public open space; - xi.
+Development in Church Street shall sustain and enhance its character formed by its small scale cottages and modest town houses; - xii.
+The linear nature of the settlement of Odiham shall be respected; - xiii.
+The form and proportions of spacing of windows between ground and upper

+Deleted: or

+Deleted: respect historic plot boundaries, e.g. burgage plots;

+Deleted: ,,